KSC-mygit/Udacity-DataScience-Nanodegree-Project2/README.md

 Special thanks to Figure Eight Inc. and Udacity for provided the labelled datasets described in the "Files Used" section above which truncated the cleaning and preparation significantly.

 ## Contribution
 The project will first be submitted for grading as part of a core data science nanodegree on Udacity.
-After this project has been graded and I have met the course requirements are I will update this section to welcome any contributions.
+After this project has been graded and I have met the course requirements I will update this section to welcome any contributions.
 Until that time please reserve any contributions but they will definitely be welcome afterwards.